nicolargo/glances/docs/aoa/cpu.rst

 CPU
 ===

-The CPU stats are shown as a percentage or value and for the configured refresh time.
+The CPU stats are shown as a percentage or values and for the configured refresh time.

 The total CPU usage is displayed on the first line.

 .. image:: ../_static/cpu.png